 - Be a United States citizen or permanent resident

-- Complete the verification process with the Office of Financial Aid
+- Submit a Free Application for Federal Student Aid (FAFSA) each year and complete the verification process with the Office of Financial Aid

-The Chicago Difference Scholarship covers costs for the bachelor’s degree program only.
-If a student chooses to pursue an accelerated master’s degree at Illinois Tech, they can apply their original Heald Scholarship award toward their tuition for graduate-level courses at the undergraduate tuition rate.
+The Chicago Difference scholarship covers costs for the bachelor’s degree program only.
+If a student chooses to pursue an accelerated master’s degree (co-terminal) at Illinois Tech, they can apply their original Heald Scholarship award toward their tuition for graduate-level courses at the undergraduate tuition rate.